krother/Python3_Basics_Tutorial/structure/builtin_functions.md

 # Shortcuts

+There are many **builtin functions** in Python that make your life easier.
+Here you find a few exercises to make code shorter.

 ### Exercise 1

 Simplify the following code using the function `sum()`:

+    :::python
     counts = [356, 412, 127, 8, 32]

     total = 0